beatriz-fc-leitao/beatriz-fc-leitao/README.md

 ### Hi there, welcome to my Github profile 👋

+🌎 Born in Portugal but having lived in 6 different countries, I am a world-traveller with an international mindset.

 🧑‍🎓 I am currently a Masters student in Business Analytics and Big Data at IE University in Madrid, Spain.